 • International Baccalaureate English Literature

 • iGCSE and GCSE English Literature (CIE, AQA, Edexcel, OCR)

-• iGCSE and GCSE Religious Studies (AQA, Edexcel, OCR)
+• iGCSE and GCSE Religious Studies (CIE, AQA, Edexcel, OCR)

 I have taught undergraduates studying English at the University of Cambridge in one-to-one tutorials and small groups since 2012, and am especially experienced helping students with study skills, essay writing, and revision skills.

 As well as face-to-face tutoring in the UK, I have extensive experience working online with students in Hong Kong, Singapore, Malaysia, South Korea, Switzerland, Chile, and the United States.